pola-rs/polars/py-polars/docs/source/reference/sql/set_operations.rst

 UNION BY NAME
 -------------
-Combine the result sets of two or more SELECT statements into a single result set.
+Combine the result sets of two or more SELECT statements by column name instead of by position; if `ALL` is omitted the final result will have no duplicate rows.

 **Example:**